What is non-emergency patient transport?

-Yes.
-All patients attending an appointment, and who have transport booked with West Midlands Ambulance Service, will have a return journey booked for them at the same time.
+All patients attending an appointment, who have booked transport with West Midlands Ambulance Service will have a return journey booked for them at the same time.

 You will need to contact your local NHS Clinical Commissioning Group (CCG) who will advise you on what you need to do.
-You can get your CCG's contact details from your GP surgery.
+Your local CCG's contact details will be available from your GP surgery.

-If you are not eligible for free transport but you are on a low income, you may quality for assistance towards the cost of travelling to and from NHS healthcare services.
+If you are not eligible for free transport but you are on a low income, you may qualify for assistance towards the cost of travelling to and from NHS healthcare services.

 For help with travel costs, please visit the ‘help with travel costs’ page.